geojeff/kotti_software/README.rst

 json_url = "https://raw.github.com/geojeff/kotti_fruits_example/master/json"

-As described above, you will need to follow the format of the pypi JSON data in such a file.
+You will need to follow the format of the pypi JSON data in such a file.

 Work in progress
 ================